MayankVatsa-source/MayankVatsa-source.github.io/README.md

 Calculated Average Ride Length for:

-Total average ride length

-Member type - casual riders vs. annual members
+Member and casual riders

-Type of Bike - separated by member type and average ride length for each bike type
+Type of Bike - used by riders and average ride length for each bike type

-Hour - separated by member type and average ride length for each hour in a day
+Hour - spent  by riders and average ride length for each hour in a day

-Time of Day - separated by member type and average ride length for each time of day (morning, afternoon, evening, night)
+Time of Day - spent by riders and average ride length for each time of day (morning, afternoon, evening, night)

-Day of the Week - separated by member type and average ride length for each day of the week
+Day of the Week - day-wise rides by all riders and average ride length for each day of the week

-Day of the Month - separated by member type and average ride length for each day of the month
+Day of the Month - ride length covered by both casual and member riders for each day of the month

-Month - separated by member type and average ride length for each month
+Month - ride length for each month covered by both casual and member riders

-Season - separated by member type and average ride lengths for each season (spring,  summer, fall, winter)
+Season - ride lengths for each season (spring,  summer, fall, winter) covered by both casual and member riders

-#Tableau
-While I learned the basics of Tableau in the Google Course I wanted more practice with visualizing data
+# Use of Tableau
+I learned the basics of Tableau after enrolling in Coursera for Google Certification Course.
+During the sessions of this course and with their awsome teaching skills, I became very confortable in Tableau and R. I used Tableau alongwith R for my final analysis of combined data on the basis of the charts made in Tableau.
+Its a wonderful tool for data analysis and interpretation

-#Creating Dashboard
+# Creating Dashboard

 With the help of Microsoft Excel and Tableau I created a Dashboard whose details are attached as Dashboard details